 There was nothing of the coquette in Kathryn’s tone nor body language.
 In his younger days, Horace was always on the lookout for such attributes in a woman, before the love he felt for his wife had cured him of his wandering eye.
 Well, mostly cured.

 They set out just before gloaming, much to the protestations of Giselda.
-In front of Kathryn (and to Horace’s dismay), she admonished Horace for shirking his duties to the inn.
+In front of Kathryn, to Horace’s dismay, she admonished her husband for shirking his duties to the inn.
 In private, she told him that he was likely to get attacked if he were out after dark again.
-This time he might not survive, like the poor wretch whom the Doran brothers were forced to bury while Horace was clinging to life with the barest of threads.
+This time he might not survive, like the poor wretch whom the Doran brothers were forced to bury while Horace was clinging to the barest threads of life.
 Tears flowed from his wife’s eyes as she sobbed out her plea.

-Horace was not to be dissuaded, however.
+Horace was not to be dissuaded.
 The man was headstrong, to be sure.
 But the last few weeks had seen him go from a world-weary innkeeper who found any excuse he could to give in to despair to a log-splitting, building-repairing creature of vigour who seemed unable to think of anything but the next laborious task that his wife and partner set before him.
-She had run out of maintenance items for him to complete a few days before and the man spent his now-free time drumming his fingers on a chin that by all rights should have been disfigured by a pink scar.
+She had run out of maintenance items for him to complete a few days before and the man spent his now-free time drumming his fingers on a cheek that by all rights should have been disfigured.
 Or pestering his wife with questions about fermentation and cooking and all of the duties that had been taken up by Giselda when they opened the Black Kettle three decades before.
 Plus, for some reason that he could not explain, he felt positively compelled to join Kathryn that evening.

 Kathryn had watched it all occur with her little curve of a half-smile.

 Horace pulled the thick black wool of his duster close against his skin.
-On his head he pulled down identically shaded woolen skullcap that Giselda had knit for him last year. willing it to give his ears better coverage.
+Hands on his head, he adjusted an identically-shaded woolen skullcap that Giselda had knit for him last year, willing it to give his ears better coverage.
 Mercifully, the rain had stopped and the sky had cleared.
-A sliver of sun still shone when they had set off minutes ago and crossed Wilkes Field and found the ladder.
+It had warmed slightly.
+A sliver of sun still shone when they had set off minutes ago, crossed Wilkes Field, and found the ladder.

 The woman climbing up the tree before him was dressed in her red robe, enveloped by the unbelievably intricate orange paisley of the cloak which stretched down to her heels.
 Horace stared at the patterns as he ascended, lost in the beauty.
-It was almost certainly woven by a master at the craft, likely some wizened foreigner hailing from unknown Kashya or hated Liseria.
+It was almost certainly put together by a master of loomcraft.
+In Horace’s fantasy, the creator was likely some wizened foreigner hailing from unknown Kashya or hated Liseria.

-“That is quite the cloak,” he said when they found their seats on the tree stand, a great platform around which was wrapped a severely decayed wooden railing.
+“That is quite the cloak,” he said when the pair found their seats on the tree stand, a great platform around which was wrapped a severely decayed wooden railing.
 Horace knew it to be an abandoned hunting blind used frequently by his father during the man’s youth.

 “Thank you,” replied Kathryn, “I wove it myself.”